IBM-Cloud/personality-insights-nodejs-tutorial/INSTRUCTIONS.md

                 }
             );
         });
-2. Next we need to add the package `mutler` to our `package.json` file so Node knows to install the new dependency.
+2. Next we need to add the package `multer` to our `package.json` file so Node knows to install the new dependency.
 Your `package.json` file should like what is below.

         {
           "name": "NodejsStarterApp",